TechCohort14/TA200-NFAR-Intermediate-Automation/04-using-loops.md

 1. Begin by creating a file in the `page objects` folder called `addremove.page.js`

 2. Create the `class`, `selectors`, and anything required to select elements on the 'add/ remove page'. *Use the `login.page` as an example*.
-You may need to refer to the WebDriverIO docs on creating how to creating selectors [Selectors](https://webdriver.io/docs/selectors/)
+You may need to refer to the WebDriverIO docs on creating how to creating selectors [Selectors](https://webdriver.io/docs/selectors/) It may be necessary to use multiple different types of selectors to complete this assignment.
+When selecting multiple elements, remember to use the [`$$`](https://webdriver.io/docs/api/browser/$$/) syntax.

 3. Create your test called `addremove.spec.js`.
 Use the `example.e2e` file as an example.
+*Hint: Choosing the appropriate [assertion](https://webdriver.io/docs/api/expect-webdriverio/#tobeelementsarrayofsize) is key*

 ---